tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_testing_assumptions.md

 ## Assumptions about terminology

-You might assume that your audience already know how to SSH onto a server, create authorizations in REST headers, use curl to submit calls, and so on.
+You might assume that your audience already know how to SSH onto a server, create [authorizations in REST headers](docapis_more_about_authorization.html), [use curl to submit calls](docapis_make_curl_call.html), and so on.
 Usually documentation doesn't hold a user's hand from beginning to end, but rather jumps into a specific task that depends on concepts and techniques that you assume the user already knows.
 However, making assumptions about concepts and techniques your audience knows can be dangerous.
-These assumptions are exactly why so many people get frustrated by instructions and throw them in the trash.
+These assumptions are exactly why so many people get frustrated by instructions and (figuratively) throw them in the trash.

 For example, my 10-year-old daughter is starting to cook.
-She feels confident that if the instructions are clear, she can follow almost anything (assuming we have the ingredients to make it).
+She feels confident that if the cookbook's instructions are clear, she can follow almost anything (assuming we have the ingredients to make it).
 However, she says sometimes the instructions tell her to do something that she doesn't know how to do &mdash; such as *sauté* something.

 To *sauté* an onion, you cook onions in butter until they turn soft and translucent.
 To *julienne* a carrot, you cut them in the shape of little fingers.
 To *grease* a pan, you spray it with Pam or smear it with butter.
 To add an egg *white* only, you use the shell to separate out the yolk.
 To *dice* a pepper, you chop it into little tiny pieces.

 The terms can all be confusing if you haven't done much cooking.
-Sometimes you must *knead* bread, or *cut* butter, or *fold in* flour, or add a *pinch* of salt, or add a cup of *packed* brown sugar, or add some *confectioners* sugar, and so on.
+Sometimes you must *knead* bread, or *cut* butter, or *fold in* flour, or add a *pinch* of salt, or add a cup of *packed* brown sugar, or add some *confectioners* sugar, or bring liquid to a *roiling boil*, and so on.

 Sure, these terms are cooking 101, but if you're 10-years-old and baking for the first time, this is a world of new terminology.
 Even measuring a cup of flour is difficult &mdash; does it have to be *exact*, and if so, how do you get it exact?
 You could use the flat edge of a knife to knock off the top peaks, but someone has to teach you how to do that.
 When my 10-year-old first started measuring flour, she went to great lengths to get it exactly 1 cup, as if the success of the entire recipe depended on it.

 The world of software instruction is full of similarly confusing terminology.
 For the most part, you have to know your audience's general level so that you can assess whether something will be clear.
-Does a user know how to *clear their cache*, or update *Flash*, or ensure the *JRE* is installed, or *clone* or *fork* a git repository?
+Does a user know how to *clear their cache*, or update *Flash*, or ensure the *JDK* is installed, or *clone* or *fork* a git repository?
 Do the users know how to open a *terminal*, *deploy* a web app, import a *package*, *cd* on the command line, submit a *PR*, or *chmod* file permissions?

 This is why checking over your own instructions by walking through the steps yourself becomes problematic.
 The first rule of usability is to know the user, and also to recognize that you aren't the user.